Harry P. Williams Memorial Airport

-Harry P. Williams Memorial Airport (IATA: PTN, ICAO: KPTN, FAA LID: PTN) is a public airport located near the U.S. 90 (future Interstate 49) highway in Patterson, Louisiana, United States with the airfield also serving Morgan City, Louisiana.
+Harry P. Williams Memorial Airport (IATA: PTN, ICAO: KPTN, FAA LID: PTN) is a public airport located near the U.S. 90 (future Interstate 49) highway outside of Patterson, Louisiana, United States with the airfield also serving Morgan City, Louisiana.
 It has two runways, one of them being water for seaplanes.

 Historical airline service

 Several air carriers operating scheduled passenger flights served the airport over the years.
 In 1931, Wedell-Williams Air Service was operating a daily round trip flight on a New Orleans - Patterson - Beaumont - Houston routing flown with Lockheed Vega and Ryan Aeronautical "Cabin" aircraft.
 Trans-Texas Airways (TTa) was serving the airport in 1961 with direct, no change of plane service operated on a twice daily basis with Douglas DC-3 aircraft to Dallas Love Field, Fort Worth and Shreveport via stops in Lafayette and Lake Charles as well as two daily nonstop DC-3 flights to New Orleans.
 By 1963, Trans-Texas was operating daily round trip service flown with a Douglas DC-3 on a routing of New Orleans - Patterson - Lafayette - Lake Charles - Shreveport - Marshall, TX - Dallas Love Field as well as an additional daily nonstop Patterson - New Orleans DC-3 flight.
 Trans-Texas was no longer serving the airport by 1966 and would subsequently change its name to Texas International Airlines, become an all-jet air carrier operating DC-9 twin jets and then eventually be merged into Continental Airlines.